Radicale – Keep Track of Your

 Clients¶

-On Android, DAVx⁵ natively integrates with your device's calendar, contact and task apps to keep them synchronised with Radicale.
-On Windows, macOS or Linux (Ubuntu), Radicale works well with Thunderbird's desktop clients.
-More detailed instructions below.
+DAVx⁵ seamlessly integrates with your Android device's calendar, contact, and task apps to synchronize them with Radicale.
+Radicale also works well with Thunderbird on Windows, macOS, or Linux (Ubuntu).

 Open F-Droid and install DAVx⁵.
 Alternatively, you can find the app on Aurora Store or Google's Play Store.